DITO TELECOMMUNITY CORPORATION

 1. Information technology services providers

-2. Over the Top (“OTT”) service providers
+3. Over the Top (“OTT”) service providers;

-5. External counsel
+5. External auditors;

-6. External fulfillment teams
+6. External counsel;

 Your Personal Data may be disclosed to third parties for the following purposes: